top of page

 Lodge: Swiss Guest House

-OCTOBER 26 & 27: EXPLORING BUMTHANG
+OCTOBER 28 & 29: EXPLORING BUMTHANG

-Spend two days encountering Bhutan’s deepest spiritual and historical roots.
-We will have a detailed tour of the Wangduechhoeling Palace, the former royal residence built in 1857 by the Trongsa Penlop, Jigme Namgyel, father of Bhutan’s first king.
-It was the first palace in Bhutan not designed as a fortress and today serves as a museum where rooms are preserved with royal artifacts, cultural treasures, photographs, and personal belongings that bring the early monarchy to life.
+We take a detailed tour of the Time Magazine-featured Wangduechhoeling Palace (March 2025 issue), the former royal residence built in 1857 by the Trongsa Penlop, Jigme Namgyel, father of Bhutan’s first king.
+It was the first palace in Bhutan not designed as a fortress and today is poised to become a world-class museum where rooms are preserved with royal artifacts, cultural treasures, photographs, personal belongings, and interactive multimedia that bring the early monarchy and Bhutanese folkways to life.

-From Jakar Valley we trek to Tang to visit the Ogyen Choling Museum where we enjoy the hospitality of Ashi Kunzang Roder and her Swiss Forester husband, Walter Roder at their beautiful old restored traditional Bhutanese 'castle'.
+From Jakar Valley we trek (or drive) to Tang to visit the Ogyen Choling Museum where we enjoy the hospitality of Ashi Kunzang Roder and her Swiss Forester husband, Walter Roder at their beautiful old restored traditional Bhutanese 'castle'.

 On the final evening in Bumthang, raise a glass at a farewell dinner with Fritz Maurer at the historic Swiss Guest House — an institution blending Swiss alpine flavors with Bhutanese warmth.